October 13, 2022

 We know.
 You’re a professional; you have a steady hand.
 Of course you do.
-And taping ceiling and trim with masking tape takes time.
-But taping the job beforehand will make the actual painting go much faster, giving you a consistent look and preventing the occasional slip of hand leading to a good paint job.
+And installing surface protection paper and taping the trim with masking tape takes time.
+But taking the steps to prep your space before the job will make the actual painting go much faster, giving you a consistent look and preventing the occasional slip of hand leading to a good paint job.

 It’s tempting, especially if you’re short on time—or maybe you think it won’t matter if you’re using a paint primer with anti-mold and -mildew components.
 Not true.
 Your surface and whether it’s clean or not dictates the paint’s ability to adhere to it.
 You’re not going to want to take that call a year later to hear about peeling paint, are you?